chihebchebbi/gatsby-starter-foundation/src/content/posts/DevSecOps.md

 ---

 ## Overview
-I had the honor of attending the TEK-UP DIGITECH CONFERENCE in Istanbul, Where I got the chance to expound on the DevSecOps topic, How to integrate Security in the DevOps Process.
+I had the honor yes of attending the TEK-UP DIGITECH CONFERENCE in Istanbul, Where I got the chance to expound on the DevSecOps topic, How to integrate Security in the DevOps Process.

 To understand DevSecOps, let’s look at a common DevOps flow where things are automated and fast.